Yasmin Ali

-Yasmin Ali (ياسمين علي; born 13 January 1990), an Egyptian Singer, Works as a Soloist in the Egyptian Opera House and an actress in the actor Muhammad Sobhi's acting squad.
+Yasmin Ali (ياسمين علي; born 13 January 1990) is an Egyptian singer, who works as a soloist in the Egyptian Opera House and is an actress in the actor Muhammad Sobhi's acting squad.

 Early life

 Yasmin was born in Mahmudiya, Beheira, and was raised in Sidi Gaber, Alexandria.
-She has been singing since her childhood.
-Her first concert at the age of 8 was at the opening of the Anfoushi Culture Palace until she entered the Institute of Arab Music for one year.
+She has been singing since childhood.
+Her first concert, at the age of 8, was at the opening of the Anfoushi Culture Palace, after which she entered the Institute of Arab Music for one year.